rhythmagency/rhythm.umbraco8.core/README.md

 # Installation

 Install with NuGet.
-Search for "Rhythm.Umbraco.Core".
+Search for "Rhythm.Umbraco8.Core".

 # Overview